vitalets/json-micro-schema/README.md

 ## Motivation
-Although [JSON Schema](https://json-schema.org/) is old and mature project This spec is a very simple format for the most common cases.
+Although [JSON Schema](https://json-schema.org/) is old and mature project it looks too complex for simple JSON validation purpose.
+This spec is a very simple format for the most common cases.

 ## Contents